Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we presented \textbf{OG-MAR}, an ontology-guided multi-agent framework for culturally aligned LLM inference. \textbf{OG-MAR} combines CQ-driven cultural ontology construction with demographically-grounded retrieval from WVS, and performs value-persona simulation followed by a judgment agent that enforces ontology consistency.
-Experiments across six regional benchmarks and four LLM backbones show that \textbf{OG-MAR} improves cultural alignment and robustness over competitive baselines, while providing more interpretable reasoning grounded in structured value relations.
+In this paper, we presented \textbf{OG-MAR}, an ontology-guided multi-agent framework for culturally aligned LLM inference. \textbf{OG-MAR} integrates CQ-driven cultural ontology construction with demographically grounded retrieval from WVS, and combines value-persona simulation with a judgment agent that enforces ontology consistency.
+Across six regional benchmarks and four LLM backbones, \textbf{OG-MAR} improves cultural alignment and robustness over competitive baselines.
+Beyond quantitative gains, our qualitative and ablation analyses help explain when and why \textbf{OG-MAR} works, highlighting the complementary roles of ontology-grounded retrieval, value summarization, and multi-persona reasoning in producing more interpretable outputs.